Superlend/superkat/docs/whitepaper.md

 ### Strategy

-An ERC4626 compatible contract in which the aggregation layer vault will deposit assets.
+An ERC4626 compatible contract in which the yield aggregator vault will deposit assets.
 A single aggregator vault can have many strategies.

 A strategy can be any ERC4626 compliant vault:
 - Euler V2 lending protocol vaults.